A Complete 5-Day Kyoto Itinerary

 Tenryuji Temple

 Back towards the entrance of the bamboo forest is Tenryuji.
-Tenryuji is the most important temple in the Arashiyama district of Kyoto for a number of reasons.
-But primarily because it is the head temple of its own school in the Rinzai Zen sect of Japanese Buddhism.
+Tenryuji is the most important temple in the Arashiyama district of Kyoto for many reasons.
+But primarily because it is the head temple of its school in the Rinzai Zen sect of Japanese Buddhism.
 It is also a registered world heritage site and is ranked first among the five great Zen temples in Kyoto.

 Tenryuji was originally built in 1339 by Ashikaga Takauji, the shogun at the time.
 Unfortunately, the temple buildings have been lost over the years on numerous occasions due to fires.
 The current buildings you’ll see are dated from the Meiji Period between 1868-1912.